-- Encourage team members to stay connected to the people who are negatively affected by their decisions — whether they’re colleagues, other teams, customers, regulators, etc. This will ensure any necessary follow-up and help your team members learn how to make even more effective decisions in future.
+- Encourage team members to stay connected to the people who are negatively affected by their decisions — whether they’re colleagues, other teams, customers, regulators, etc. This will ensure that necessary follow-up happens and help your team members learn how to make even more effective decisions in future.

 - Call out the differences between the appropriate use of data and the application of earned experience.
 If you go with your experience-trained gut rather than with straight-line extrapolation, less experienced team members could think you’re misjudging or misusing the data, and therefore might be less likely to follow your lead.
 Or they may try freelancing without having sufficient depth of experience themselves.